CadenFinley/CJsShell/README.md

-# DevToolsTerminal LITE
+# DevToolsTerminal

-DevToolsTerminal LITE is a lightweight terminal emulator with integrated OpenAI capabilities.
+DevToolsTerminal is a lightweight terminal emulator with integrated OpenAI capabilities.
 It allows users to execute terminal commands, create and manage shortcuts and multi-command scripts, configure startup commands, and interact with OpenAI's GPT models for enhanced productivity, syntax assistance, and error resolution.

 ## Features